carpentries-incubator/hpc-intro/_episodes/05-checking.md

 ## Checking

-The lesson template includes a Python program to check whether lesson files conform to our template.
+The template includes a Python program to check whether lesson files conform to our template.
 You can run this using `make lesson-check`, which in turn invokes `bin/lesson_check.py` and `bin/markdown_ast.rb`.